-Your application will be passed to the local Electoral Registration Office at the local authority in the area where you last lived and were registered on the Electoral Register in the UK (search for the Electoral Registration Office contact information here).
+Your application will be passed to the local Electoral Registration Office wherever you were last registered in the UK.
+You can search for Electoral Registration Office contact information here.

-The voter registration deadline is May 22 2017.
-This applies to Brits living overseas and to British residents living in the UK.
-The actual vote takes place on 8 June 2017.
-The Electoral Commission is advising overseas voters to register as soon as possible.
-Applying for a proxy vote would be the best way to ensure your vote is counted, particularly for those expats living beyond northern Europe.
+The UK voter registration deadline for all British citizens is 7 May 2019.
+The UK Electoral Commission is advising overseas voters to register as soon as possible.
+Applying for a proxy vote is the best way to ensure your vote is counted.

 What if I can’t/don’t want to register online?

 If you want to vote in England, Wales or Scotland, you can still download paper forms and post them, but should remember to do this as early as possible.
 Download a PDF form for a postal vote here, and for the proxy vote here, then send the completed form to your local Electoral Registration Office – find out where that is using this tool at gov.uk.

 For information on voting in Northern Ireland, click here.

 How do I find out if my registration worked?

 You can find out the status of your registration by contacting your local Electoral Registration Officer (search for your local office here) at your last UK local authority.
 It is recommended that you do this anyway to be sure that you are properly registered to vote.

 You can choose how you wish to vote.
 You can vote by postal ballot or by proxy (by choosing someone you trust to vote on your behalf).
 And if you happen to be in the UK on the date of the General Election, you can always vote in person at the polling station in the constituency where you were last registered.
 Note that if you choose to vote by postal ballot, the Electoral Commission recommends that you register as soon as possible to ensure that the postal ballot has time to arrive at your address by post and you have sufficient time to send it back in time for the election.